 Staff members provide a variety of services for students, faculty, and staff.
 Presenting problems range from mild situational stresses to acute mental health conditions.

 Services available to students include drop-in consultation and assessment for services, crisis intervention, psychiatry, and individual, couples, and group therapy.
 Services are provided on a time-limited basis – not to exceed 12 sessions per academic year for individual and couples services except as approved.
 Most of our clients feel they get their needs met in four to six sessions.
 Session limits do not apply to group therapy.

 The VOL Wellness Team

 There are many services that work with SCC to provide health and wellness services to students.
 The Center maintains close ties with the Student Health Center (SHC), which has eight primary health care physicians.
+CHEW – the Center for Health Education and Wellness – engages student in prevention activities and health education on a variety of topics.
 The Center for Career Development has an extensive career library, computerized career exploration programs, and the computer-administered Strong Interest Inventory.
 The Department of Psychology operates the Psychology Clinic, a training clinic on campus for the clinical psychology graduate students.
 Fees are based on a sliding scale.
 Psychotherapy services are available to students and non‑students, and children and couples are also seen there.
 Student Disability Services assists students with visible and non-visible, permanent, or temporary disabilities to meet their academic goals.